 The tasks that must always remain a priority for HR are those that fall under the heading of ‘legal and compliance’.
 While every business will have a different appetite for risk, establishing and sticking to at least a baseline for keeping up with legal and compliance related tasks is very important.

-In ‘6 Ways Cezanne HR can Improve your Bottom Line’, we discuss how using an HR system can help you stay on top of compliance.
+In ‘6 Ways Cezanne HR can Improve your Bottom Line’, we discuss how using HR systems can help you stay on top of compliance.
 Cloud HR software allows you to store important documentation in one easy-to-find place, helps you to record and manage processes, and enables you to provide a record of truth if HR is challenged on any legal or compliance issues.

 In addition to using technology, your HR team should be very clear on who is responsible for what in terms of legal and compliance needs.
 Ensure those given these tasks have the right qualifications to complete them.
 Don’t delegate to inexperienced staff members – it can cause unnecessary stress and avoidable errors, draining further time from HR resources.